Skip to Content

 Author Information

-By Dikaios Sakellariou, PhD, MSc, BSc, FHEA, Senior Lecturer, School of Healthcare Sciences, Cardiff University and Nick Pollard, PhD, MA, MSc, DipCOT, FHEA, Senior Lecturer in Occupational Therapy, Occupational Therapy and Vocational, Rehabilitation Department, Faculty of Health and Wellbeing, Sheffield Hallam University, Sheffield
+By Dikaios Sakellariou, PhD, MSc, BSc, FHEA, Associate Professor, European University Cyprus, Nicosia, Cyprus and Nick Pollard, PhD, MA, MSc, DipCOT, FHEA, Senior Lecturer in Occupational Therapy, College of Health, Wellbeing and Life Sciences, Sheffield Hallam University, Sheffield, UK